ozanbotanls/sfdc-telegram/README.md

 new TelegramMessage.Contact('phonoNumber', 'fName', 'lName').get().sendMessage('<chatId>', true);
 ```
 -------
-One cool thing is with the **ChatAction** class is that it gives your bot the ability to act more "_humanly_" by sending action status before the actual message is sent off.
+One cool thing with the **ChatAction** class is that it gives your bot the ability to act more "_humanly_" by sending action status before the actual message is sent off.
 ```apex
 // options are: 'typing','upload_photo','record_video','upload_video','record_audio','upload_audio','upload_document','find_location'
 new TelegramMessage.ChatAction('typing').get().sendMessage('<chatId>', true);